+Notes on the previous table

+Note 1: Differences between these parameters and ITU-R M.824-4 are:

+For historical and compatibility reasons, the IALA frequency range for 9 GHz band is 9 300 – 9 500 MHz while ITU is 9 200 – 9 500 MHz.

+Radar pulse length upper limit omitted to allow support for solid state radars.

+Response Compatibility has been added.

-Note 1: Characteristics for antenna aperture and gain, receiver sensitivity, transmitter power, racon response duration, racon ON period/ OFF period, and side-lobe suppression should be determined by Authorities.
+Note 2: Characteristics for antenna aperture, gain and polarization, receiver sensitivity, transmitter power, racon response duration, racon ON period/ OFF period, side-lobe suppression and solid-state radar compatibility should be determined by Authorities.

-Note 2: Swept frequency racons are obsolescent and are not recommended for new installations.
+Note 3: Swept frequency racons are obsolescent and are not recommended for new installations.